 The WSRT is an open user facility available for scientists from any country.
 It is also part of the European VLBI network (EVN) of radio telescopes.
 This allows the astronomers to obtain some of the sharpest and more detailed images possible in astronomy.

-The dish RT5 continues to be in use as a testbed for Apertif focal plane array developments, and is unlikely to be available for regular astronomical observing during semester 12A.
-The overall sensitivity of the array will be correspondingly reduced to that of a 13-antenna array, but the uv-coverage will not be significantly impacted for most projects.
+The dishes RT2, RT4, RT5 are used as a testbed for Apertif focal plane array developments, and are unavailable for regular astronomical observing since semester 12A.
+The overall sensitivity of the array will be correspondingly reduced to that of a 10-antenna array, but the uv-coverage will not be significantly impacted for most projects.

 is accessible through a WEB-BASED INTERFACE.